deroverda/recommended-radio-streams/README.md

 - **WDNA 88.9**: [Link](http://wdna.org) |  Miami-based public radio station focused on jazz and Latin jazz.
 - **KEWU-FM (89.5 MHz Jazz 89.5)**: [Link](https://kewuradio.ewu.edu/KEWU_Jazz_89.5) | A public radio station with a focus on jazz.
 - **Octave Radio**: [Link](https://octaverecords.out.airtime.pro/octaverecords_a?_ga=2.139116787.1781832620.1687634712-199058362.1687634712) | Also appears in the Electronic category, sometimes plays jazz.
+- **Head Wax Radio**: [Link](https://headwaxradio.radioca.st/stream) | Future sounds of jazz.
+Head Wax is music for your mind, body and soul... and your dancing feet.
+Broadcasting from Dublin, Ireland from the same people who gave us Dublin's JazzFM 89.8 back in the day.
 ---